AI Trail Analysis

 Wildlife & plants⌄

-Hikers are likely to see various songbirds and small mammals like squirrels and chipmunks.
-The trail is renowned for its dense rhododendron tunnels, which are a major draw in bloom season, along with other diverse Appalachian flora.
+Hikers are likely to see various bird species, squirrels, and chipmunks.
+Keep an eye out for white-tailed deer, especially during quieter times of day.
+The trail is renowned for its dense rhododendron tunnels, which are a major botanical highlight, particularly in bloom.

 Trail conditions⌄